 Is the GoFiltr worth it?
-I broke our review into two parts: our likes and our dislikes.
-Let’s change things up by starting with our dislikes.
+I broke our review into two parts:

 - Our main concern with alkaline water sticks is the fact that they add minerals to every glass of water you drink if you use them daily.
 We would like to see an accurate ppm reading for GoFiltr water.
 There’s a strong chance that the ppm is too high for daily consumption.
 While ppm isn’t an accurate measure of water quality, there’s no reason to overdo your daily mineral intake similar to the way it’s no good to load up on vitamins every day.

-- The mixed taste reviews – As I mentioned earlier, my experience with an alkaline mineral filter cartridge was no good.
+- As I mentioned earlier, my experience with an alkaline mineral filter cartridge was no good.
 You may find the taste of GoFiltr water funky.